Let's be honest. News was always going to be in short supply by this stage.

 All good fun though,and well-executed too.And I've uploaded a scan of a brief Radio Times article looking behind the scenes of it's creation here

 From March 5th all 3 series began to air on NickleOdeon's "Junior Classics" and "Junior Classics 2" tv channels.

 A new 13 episode dvd for each series.
 Released seperately,on a staggered basis in the first half of the year.And then all stuffed in a cardboard box and rather tackily re-marketed in the Autumn as a completely "new" boxset.
 See DVD page

 Radio 4 marked the 40th anniversary of Camberwick's 1st broadcast with a half hour retrospective.

 Quaker Oats adverts

-Faithfully recreated and beautifully crafted vignettes with an oaty flavour.
+Faithfully recreated and superbly executed.
 See Quaker Oats page